-Dare to eat the crushed chillies with every meal
+Dare to eat the crushed chilies with every meal

-Piment crasé, the Mauritian ketchup as I like to call it: fiery hot chillies crushed with pineapples, mangoes or apples?
+Piment crasé, the Mauritian ketchup as I like to call it: fiery hot chilies crushed with pineapples, mangoes or apples?
 Sounds good, doesn’t it?
-It is usually served along with your food at all restaurants in Mauritius, and they all vary, depending on the recipe that the restaurant uses or the fruits and chillies that are in season.
-Start with adding just a little to your dish if you’re feeling brave and by the end of your vacation, you’ll be wanting to bring back a few jars of crushed chillies with you!
+It is usually served along with your food at all restaurants in Mauritius, and they all vary, depending on the recipe that the restaurant uses or the fruits and chilies that are in season.
+Start with adding just a little to your dish if you’re feeling brave and by the end of your vacation, you’ll be wanting to bring back a few jars of crushed chilies with you!